glubsy/clipfdb/README.md

 # TODO

 * Allow multiple lines to be parsed in turn (remove splitting on the first newline).
 * Enqueue requests for several rapid fire clipboard copies.
 * Try not to rely on clipster anymore, especially for future Wayland support.
 * Write a module to generate Firebird SQL databases ourselves.

-* Allow other SQL databases through API abstraction.
+* Allow other SQL databases through API abstraction layer.